Recently Admitted Students

-If you are a new student arriving on campus for Opening Days orientation, the first day you will be able to enter your room is Thursday, August 21st.
+If you are a new student arriving on campus for Opening Days orientation, your check in day is Thursday, August 21st.
 For new students participating in the Jump-Start program or a fall sport that requires early arrival on campus, you will receive your check in day from your coach or program director and be instructed to fill out the on-line application for early arrival.

-At the end of the semester you will be given 24 hours past the time of your last final to vacate your room and check out with Residential Life staff.
+At the end of the semester you will be given 24 hours after your last final to vacate your room and check out with Residential Life staff.
 If you have a final on the last day of finals week, your check out deadline is noon the following day.
-Students who stay in their rooms past the 24 period you will be charged for late check-out.
+Students who stay in their rooms past the 24 period are charged for late check-out.

 How do I know which meal plan suits me best?